-- 1. Open to any Palm Beach and Broward Counties 4-H member 5-18 years of age who is officially enrolled by November 1 of the current 4-H year. - 2.
-Youth must be enrolled in to exhibit entry.
-All entry information must be submitted to the 4-H office.
-Food entries must be registered by November 23.
-General Exhibits must be registered by December 30. - 3.
+- 1. Open to any Palm Beach and Broward County 4-H members 5-18 years of age who is officially enrolled by November 1 of the current 4-H year. - Youth must be enrolled in 4-H to exhibit their entries.
+Families are to register for the event (both food AND general exhibit judging) on 4-H Online https://v2.4honline.com -.
+Food entries must be registered by 4 p.m. on Monday, November 28, 2022.
+General exhibits must be registered by 4 p.m. on Monday, January 2, 2023.
+In the time between the close of registration and date of the event, there will be further correspondence from the 4-H office. - 3.
 A 4-H member may enter no more than one exhibit per category including food and nutrition, for a total of eight exhibits.
 The only exception to this is vegetables.
 A youth may enter up to three different types of vegetables in the vegetable category, each as a separate exhibit.
 All exhibits must be entered by an individual, not a group. - 4.
 All exhibits must be educational in nature, representing topics youth have learned from their project areas. - 5.
 Project areas and their categories are listed on the following page. - 6.
 All non-food exhibits must have an exhibit card securely attached and clearly printed or typed.
 The card must include name, club, exhibit category, and 4-H age. - 7.
 Items must have been made or grown during the current 4-H year with the exception of horticulture exhibits. - 8.
 All horticulture exhibits must have been planted or re-potted before October 13 of the current 4-H year.
 Horticulture exhibits must include both the common and scientific name of the plant(s). - 9.
-All vegetable exhibits must have been planted or re-potted before December 1 of the current 4-H year. - 10.
-In order to receive a Fair premium, youth must present their projects at designated judging event.
+All vegetable exhibits must have been planted or re-potted before December 1 of the current 4-H year.

-- 11. Food and nutrition exhibits must be accompanied by a recipe on a 3x5 inch card.
+- 10. In order to receive a Fair premium, youth must present their projects at designated judging event. - 11.
+Food and nutrition exhibits must be accompanied by a recipe on a 3x5 inch card.
 Include name, club, category, and 4-H age on card. - 12.
-For cookie, brownie, bar dessert, roll, and muffin entries, there must be six items on a plate for judging. - Food entries are limited to those for human consumption only.
+For cookie, brownie, dessert bar, roll, and muffin entries, there must be six items on a plate for judging. - 13.
+Food entries are limited to those for human consumption only.
 The exception is cake decorating.
 Either real cakes or styro foam forms may be used. - 14.
 All food, vegetable, and cake decorating entries will be exhibited through photographs taken by 4-H staff during judging. - 15.
 "Cake Decorating" is categorized under "Food & Nutrition." - 16.
 Entries are not to exceed 11 inches in diameter or 14 inches in height.
 Collections may not be larger than 16x16x12 inches. - 17.
 Drawings on lined notebook paper will not be accepted. - 18.
 No live animals can be exhibited except in designated areas. - 19.
 All photo entries must be mounted on cardboard, foam core or similar backing for display.
 Non-mounted photos will not be accepted. - 20.
 Video vignette submissions must be between 1-6 minutes.
 Longer video requires prior approval from 4-H Agent. - 21.
-Fair management and the Cooperative Extension Service are in no way responsible for exhibits while on display at the South Florida Fair. - 22.
-All items must remain in place until the closing of the Fair at 8 p.m.
+Fair management and the Cooperative Extension Service are in no way responsible for exhibits while on display at the South Florida Fair.

+22. All items must remain in place until the closing of the Fair at 8 p.m.
 All exhibits must be removed by February 2.
 Exhibits may be removed by the individual or an assigned club representative.